magpie-ea/magpie-v3-docs/docs/01_designing_experiments/02_independent_variables.md

 Here, we have our independent variables already in JavaScript form, stored in a variable called `sliderRating`, which we then inject into the experiment data.

 ## Loading csv data
-Usually, you probably have trial data only available in csv.
+Usually, you have trial data only available in csv.
 You can import csv files into your experiment as follows:

 ```js
 import sliderRating from '../trials/slider_rating.csv'